fenago/tableau-server/md/sites/Add Projects and Move Content Into Them - Tableau.md

 </div>

-1. While you're signed in to [Tableau Server]{.VariablesProductName} as an administrator or project leader, select the [Content] tab, and then do one of the following:
+1. While you're signed in to [Tableau Server] as an administrator or project leader, select the [Content] tab, and then do one of the following: